jusdeliens/xihara/README.md

 weighted avg       1.00      1.00      1.00        15
 ```

-For instance, we see above 👆 a perfect confusion matrix and performances report with no errors, but of course we only use 3+4+4+4 pictures for 4 classes to recognize.
+For instance, we see above 👆 a perfect confusion matrix and performances report with no error, but of course we only use 3+4+4+4 pictures for 4 classes to recognize.
 You should have a lot more pictures and metrics to feed your classifier and leading to more classification errors to be interpreted.

 ### 6. 🚀 Deploy for production